-- Invite participants to the stakeholder analysis that have a so-called "helicopter view", meaning that they have knowledge about the city challenge(s) and, in relation to that, knowledge of stakeholders beyond their own domain/sector.
-Participants (with a "helicopter view") can be people from within as well as outside the municipality.
+- Invite participants to the stakeholder analysis that have a so-called 'helicopter view', meaning that they have knowledge about the city challenge(s) and, in relation to that, knowledge of stakeholders beyond their own domain/sector.
+Participants (with a 'helicopter view') can be people from within as well as outside the municipality.
 Snowball sampling1 can be applied to identify new participants for following iterations (see section 2.4). - The starting point for the first iteration was the CFP.
 The city representatives within the CFP were expected to have a good overview of the challenges in the city, who is involved and who can participate in following iterations to update the stakeholder database. - All participants need to sign the information and consent form before they can participate.
-A Google form is available to share with the participants before the workshop.
-In case of a physical event, a Word version is available which can be printed and signed on the spot.
-These forms and further instructions are available on the INTERLACE shared drive. - Plan the workshop well ahead of time, preferably with a Doodle when multiple participants attend.
+A Google form was made available to share with the participants before the workshop.
+In case of a physical event, a Word version was made available which was printed and signed on the spot. - Plan the workshop ahead of time, preferably with a Doodle when multiple participants attend. - The data is collected in a Google sheet.
+A Google sheet has been prepared by the EV-INBO team and one was shared with each city.
+When a new and clean version is required, a copy can be made from the original sheet.
+After the workshop, the data collected in the Google sheet is transferred to the INTERLACE logbook.

-&lt;sup>1 Snowball sampling is a method where initial participants are asked for recommendations about possible new participants based on their network and experience.
+1 Snowball sampling is a method where initial participants are asked for recommendations for possible new participants based on their network and experience.